Milenaalvez/milenaalvez/README.md

 ## 🌙 About Me

+Software Engineering student at CEUB.

+Focused on building modern web applications with React, TypeScript, Node.js and Python.

+Passionate about technology, continuous learning and creating meaningful digital solutions.

 </div>

-Software Engineering student at **CEUB** focused on **Full Stack Development**.

-I enjoy building modern web applications, solving problems through technology and continuously improving my skills.

-Focused on creating scalable solutions using modern technologies while exploring software architecture and best development practices.

 ---